Gangsters for Capitalism - A tale of the US Military Industrial Complex

 5. Narrow the mission.

 The Marine rifleman is not the enforcement arm for oil concessions, mining rights, or weapons export quotas.
-We either defend our people and our actual treaty allies—clean, limited, accountable—or we admit what we are: an armed wing of multinational capital, flying a U.S. flag for cover.
+We either defend our people and our actual treaty allies or we admit what we are: an armed wing of multinational capital, say the United Corporations of America, flying a U.S. flag for cover.

 Previous